 BUT this is something you cannot do anywhere else!

 It combines the 4D cinema and the feeling of flying with unbelievable images of Iceland.
-Be ready to move your feet thinking you are going to touch the top of the mountain!
+Be ready to move your feet thinking you are going to touch the top of the mountains!

 Careful there is a limited number of seats, so it gets full.
 Pre-book your entrance.